Morwenn/poplar-heap/README.md

 }
 ```

-There are equivalent `__builtin_clzl` and `__builtin_clzll` intrinsics to handle the `long` and `long long` variations
+There are equivalent `__builtin_clzl` and `__builtin_clzll` intrinsics to handle the `long` and `long long` unsigned
-of the unsigned integers type; handling even bigger types requires more tricks that aren't showed here but can be found
+integer types; handling even bigger types requires more tricks that aren't showed here but can be found in standard
-in the standard library implementations of the C++20 function `std::countl_zero`.
+library implementations of the C++20 function [`std::countl_zero`][std-countl-zero].

-Unfortunately that implementation is often branchful (recent Clang implementations manage to optimize that branch away
+Unfortunately the implementation above is often branchful (recent Clang implementations manage to optimize that branch
-on specific architectures with specific compiler flags), which is something we would rather avoid in the hot path of
+away on specific architectures with specific compiler flags), which is something we would rather avoid in the hot path
-the algorithm.
+of the algorithm.
 I tried to come up with various bit tricks to get rid of the branch, but all the results were either
 still branchful, undefined behaviour, or both at once.
 In the end I decided to introduce a new `unguarded_bit_floor`
 function which does not always perform the check against zero: